 Kelly McBride is a writer, teacher and one of the country’s leading voices when it comes to media ethics.
-She has been on the faculty of The Poynter Institute for eight years.
-The world’s largest newsrooms, including The New York Times, The Washington Post, CNN, NPR and the BBC, frequently quote her expertise.
+She has been on the faculty of The Poynter Institute since 2002 and is now its Vice President.